YuriiLeso/strapi/docs/3.0.0-alpha.x/plugin-development/quick-start.md

 1. [Fork the repository](https://github.com/strapi/strapi) to your own GitHub account.
 2. Clone it to your computer `git clone git@github.com:strapi/strapi.git`. (or your fork)
-3. Run `cd strapi && npm run setup`
+3. Run `cd strapi && npm install && npm run setup`

 You can run `npm run setup:build` to build the plugins' admin (the setup time will be longer)